FilippBerzenin/-photo-storage-server/HELP.md

 Server for photo
-application.properties with String properties and application.yml with AWS pass at ignore
+application.yml with AWS pass at ignore image for Logo.jpg in \resources\static\Logo.jpg change - copy new file log files in ..\log\ change in application.properties Photo storage = ../Server-for-photo/src/main/webapp/image change in application.properties